[Ad] I’ve teamed up with Protest again, this time to share their latest green efforts with you for their sustainable ski wear and ethical activewear.

 They say there’s no such thing as the wrong weather, only the wrong clothes – and I’ve taken this at face value and kitted myself out accordingly.
 It’s a nice bonus of course that Protest’s stylish ethical activewear is also perfect for the slopes: I can wear it for the school run – but dream of holidays to come when this is all over…

 Sustainable Ski Wear

-Protest have a great collection of women’s ski jackets and women’s ski trousers which will work perfectly both for the slopes, or for a cold and wintery dashes to the school gates.
+Protest have a great collection of women’s ski jackets and women’s ski trousers which will work perfectly both for the ultimate ski road trip, or for a cold and wintery dashes to the school gates.
 Even better, you can be sure that when you buy from Protest, they’re using the most ethical fabrics currently possible, and that they’re constantly working on making improvements.

 A Guide to Protest’s Ethical Fabrics

 Here’s a quick lowdown of how Protest are going green:

 Polyester is a great material in many ways – when used responsibly.
 It’s flexible, durable, and water resistant.
 Unfortunately it’s also been created in abundance, with little thought for what happens to it later: the excess fills landfill and pollutes our oceans.